 Set A Budget

 If you really have the urge to shop and cannot stop yourself, why not try second-hand shopping?
-It helps you save money, save resources and be a better person.
+It helps you save money, save resources, start sustainable shopping and be a better person.
 So, why not!